The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

 Perhaps the easiest and most accessible beaches in the area with taverns and other facilities are the Megalo and Mikro Sesi.
 Mikro Sesi can get crowded but it is a beautiful place with trees and a tavern for a well-deserved lunch and a cooling swim after.

-FAQs on Ramnous Archaeological Site
+FAQs on Rhamnous Archaeological Site

 Athens needed to keep an eye on its most important sea passages at all times.
-So in strategically chosen spots, like in Sounion Cape (with the Temple of Poseidon) and Ramnous, they had built sanctuaries with fortified Acropolis and an army to protect the whole settlement.
+So in strategically chosen spots, like in Sounion Cape (with the Temple of Poseidon) and Rhamnous, they had built sanctuaries with fortified Acropolis and an army to protect the whole settlement.

 Ramnous seaside.
 Right across is Evia Island.
 In Ramnous Athens Greece.